eduardorobless/moveFileAndChangeDir/README.md

 export PATH="/path/to/where/you/have/stored/the/script/bin:$PATH"

-Beside that it will be cool if you add an alias in the .bashrc file, like this:
+Beside that it will be cool if you add an alias in the .bashrc file, 'sourcing' the script enables to move to another directory:

-alias move='move.sh'
+alias move='. ./move.sh'

 Now you can just: